-- Source Control Ordinance: Sammamish will develop an ordinance to require source control BMPs for pollutant generating sources on existing development by August 1, 2022. - ❖ Source Control Program Development: This new program will require the activities listed below.
-Sammamish hired a consultant in 2021 to develop the program and will begin program deployment/implementation in 2022.
-See details below. - Establish an inventory: This inventory will identify institutional, commercial, and industrial sites that have the potential to generate pollutants to the stormwater system and is due by August 1, 2022. - o Inform all Sites: Inform all sites on the inventory about activities that may generate pollutants and the source control requirements applicable to those activities by January 1, 2023.
+- Source Control Ordinance: Sammamish adopted an ordinance to require source control BMPs for pollutant generating sources on existing development in June of 2022. - Source Control Program Development: This new program required activities are listed below.
+Sammamish hired a consultant in 2022 to assist in program development and will begin program inspection in 2023.
+See details below. - Establish an inventory: This inventory identifies institutional, commercial, and industrial sites that have the potential to generate pollutants to the stormwater system and was completed by August 1, 2022. - Inform all Sites: Inform all sites on the inventory about activities that may generate pollutants and the source control requirements applicable to those activities by January 1, 2023.
 Sammamish regularly provides education to residents and businesses about preventing pollution at the source.
-Sammamish will communicate with applicable sites closer to the deployment of the inspection program in 2022. - Establish Inspection Program: Sammamish will be required to implement an inspection program that supports these sites in applying operational and/or structural BMPs to prevent illicit discharges or violations of surface water, ground water, or sediment management standards as well as practices to reduce pollution from the application of pesticides, herbicides, and fertilizers by January 1, 2023.
-Once established, staff will annually complete the number of inspections equal to 20% of the businesses or sites listed in the inventory and 100% of sites identified through credible complaints.
-Sammamish is preparing for this program launch by retaining a consultant to establish the program and needs.
-Further details about the program, once established, are listed below. - Enforce the Program: Sammamish will take follow-up action for any site that has failed to adequately implement BMPs, prioritizing technical assistance and support to achieve compliance.
-These actions may include phone calls, letters, emails, follow-up inspections, or enforcement. - Maintain Records: Sammamish will maintain program records including documentation of each site visit, inspection records, denial of entry occurrences, warning letters, notices of violation, and other enforcement records that demonstrate an effort to bring sites into compliance. - Train Staff: Sammamish will train all staff responsible for implementing the program.
+Sammamish introduced the program to all businesses on the business inventory list in November of 2022.
+In December of 2022 inspection notification letters were sent to all applicable sites, notifying of an upcoming source control inspection. - Establish Inspection Program: Sammamish is required to implement an inspection program that supports these sites in applying operational and/or structural BMPs to prevent illicit discharges or violations of surface water, ground water, or sediment management standards as well as practices to reduce pollution from the application of pesticides, herbicides, and fertilizers by January 1, 2023.
+Staff and/or a consultant will annually complete the number of inspections equal to 20% of the businesses or sites listed in the inventory and 100% of sites identified through credible complaints.
+Sammamish is prepared for this program launch and has retained a consultant that established the program and will perform inspections.
+Further details about the program, are listed below. - Enforce the Program: Sammamish will take follow-up action for any site that has failed to adequately implement BMPs, prioritizing technical assistance and support to achieve compliance.
+These actions may include phone calls, letters, emails, follow-up inspections, or enforcement. - Maintain Records: Sammamish will maintain program records including documentation of each site visit, inspection records, denial of entry occurrences, warning letters, notices of violation, and other enforcement records that demonstrate an effort to bring sites into compliance. - Train Staff: Sammamish has provided training in 2022 and will continue training in 2023 for all staff responsible for implementing the program.
 Training topics will include the legal authority for source control, source control BMPs and their proper application, inspection protocols, lessons learned, typical cases, and enforcement procedures.

-Departments Engaged: Public Works, Community Development
+✤ Departments Engaged: Public Works, and Community Development